You are in [Places] [Manor Brewery]

-South Berks was taken over by H & G Simonds of 32 Bridge Street Reading in Oct 1920.
-In turn, Simonds was taken over by Courage Barclay & Co of London in 1960.
+In 1960, Simonds was taken over by Courage Barclay & Co of London.
 [Info in T/S booklet by Alan Gull, 22 Stonefield Drive, Stoneclough, Radcliffe, M/C M26 9HA]

 Some of the buildings were used by the James family millers for the production of feeding stuff and seeds during the First World War.
 In 1918 the main focus was on Game food manufacture, and the business moved to the newly built Great Western Mills in Church Street in 1932.